Menstruation in Emergencies

 The MHM in Emergencies Toolkit Project:

-The MHM in Emergencies toolkit project, led by the International Rescue Committee (IRC) and Columbia University, was supported by Elhra's Research for Health in Humanitarian Crises.
+The MHM in Emergencies toolkit project, led by the International Rescue Committee (IRC) and Columbia University, was supported by Elrha's Research for Health in Humanitarian Crises.
 This research project contributed to the evidence available on MHM in emergencies and developed an MHM in emergencies toolkit in partnership with the global humanitarian response community.
 The toolkit provides practical guidance and tools for planning, implementing and monitoring MHM programming.
 English, Arabic and French versions are available below.

 RESOURCES: